UD-CISC474-F25/individual-project-starter/apps/docs/public/planning.md

 ## Tiny Checklist

-* [ ] Requirements cover Students, TAs, Professors, Institution.
+* [x] Requirements cover Students, TAs, Professors, Institution.
-* [ ] Actions include: submit assignment, grade/change grade, comment/reply; views for grades/courses.
+* [x] Actions include: submit assignment, grade/change grade, comment/reply; views for grades/courses.
-* [ ] Reflection flow shows data + prompts and a simple summary view.
+* [x] Reflection flow shows data + prompts and a simple summary view.
-* [ ] Site map lists MVP pages.
+* [x] Site map lists MVP pages.
-* [ ] Wireframes exist for 5 key screens.
+* [x] Wireframes exist for 5 key screens.
-* [ ] Data model diagram includes the basic nouns and relationships.
+* [x] Data model diagram includes the basic nouns and relationships.

+---

+## AI Assistance Disclosure

+This project planning documentation was created with assistance from Claude AI (Anthropic).
+The AI helped with:

+- Expanding the initial MVP concept into detailed requirements
+- Creating comprehensive user stories and acceptance criteria
+- Designing site navigation flow and URL structure
+- Developing ASCII wireframes for key user interfaces
+- Building the entity relationship diagram with proper relationships
+- Organizing and formatting all documentation for clarity

+The unique "Reflection" submission feature concept and overall LMS vision were human-generated, with AI assistance in implementation planning and detailed specification.

 ---